 Beyond the capital invested in inventory, these costs account for the risk of unsold goods becoming outdated.
 Depreciation charges gradually reduce the value of these goods on the balance sheet, while ongoing expenses like insurance and taxes must be managed.

 For instance, a business holding excessive stock might incur higher costs due to the need for extra storage space and the risk of items becoming obsolete before sale.
+Accurate cost calculation is necessary to assess the impact of inventory carrying costs on the total cost of logistics.

 Order processing costs are the technological and human capital required to process customer orders accurately and efficiently.
 The direct costs are associated with the tangible activities and resources needed to process an order, including the labor directly involved in order entry, picking, packing, and shipping, as well as the costs of materials like packaging and labeling.